 The meta-organ is both source and sink, and its functioning is the result of the sum of the functioning of underlying organs.
 GreenLab model allows computing the emergent properties at the level of the meta-organ.
-Several levels of aggregation are possible that needs adapted strategies for plant measurements and Data processing.
+Several levels of aggregation are possible that needs adapted strategies for plant measurements and Data processing as shown in Figure 14.
 This generalisation is the subject of V Letort PHD at ECP.
 It should lead if successfully, to analyse complex trees architectures.